gshs-ornl/wbstats/README.md

 ### Using `gapfill = TRUE`

 An additional parameter that can be used along with `mrv` is `gapfill`. `gapfill` allows you to "fill-in" the values between actual observations.
-The "filled-in" value for an otherwise missing date is the last observed value carried forward.The only difference in the data call below from the one directly above is `gapfill = TRUE` (the default is `FALSE`).
+The "filled-in" value for an otherwise missing date is the last observed value carried forward.
+The only difference in the data call below from the one directly above is `gapfill = TRUE` (the default is `FALSE`).
 Note the very important difference

 ``` r
 library(wbstats)